IoanHadarean/Interactive-Front-End-Milestone-Project/README.md

 The website uses HTML and HTML5 markup language to put the structure of the website in place.
 It also uses CSS and Bootstrap to style the website.
 Javascript and jQuery have helped to the functionality of the website by allowing website visitors to toggle the menu and resize it when viewed in mobile, to find different places based on a change function and to send emails via the contact form.
-Furthermore, these technologies allow those interested in the BulletTravel agency to find particular destinations on Google Maps and to search for accomodation, hotels, restaurants, points of interest etc.
+Furthermore, these technologies allow those interested in the BulletTravel agency to find particular destinations on Google Maps and to search for accommodation, hotels, restaurants, points of interest etc.
 The website can be viewed [here](https://ioanhadarean.github.io/Interactive-Front-End-Milestone-Project/).

 ### User Stories